-More information on health monitoring workers for exposure to crystalline silica can be found in the Health monitoring guide - crystalline silica on Safe Work Australia's website.
+More information on health monitoring workers for exposure to crystalline silica can be found in the Safe Work Australia Health monitoring guide - crystalline silica.

 Selecting a suitable registered medical practitioner to carry out or supervise health monitoring

 A registered medical practitioner with experience in health monitoring must undertake or supervise the health monitoring.
 The Royal Australasian College of Physicians website has a list of suitable practitioners.
 However, a PCBU may decide other doctors may have the necessary experience required to carry out or supervise health monitoring for their workers.
 A PCBU must consult their workers when selecting a registered medical practitioner and their preference should be considered if they request a particular doctor.